 Prior to receipt of a certificate of occupancy for the winery, the permittee shall prepare and submit a transportation demand management and trip reduction program to the PBES Department for review and approval by the PBES Director.
+The program shall establish a benchmark of no more than 2.59 full-time employee trips per day, no more than 1.62 part-time employee trips per day, and a minimum of 3.06 winery visitors or guests per vehicle, on average.
 At a minimum, the program shall include the following:

-- Designation of a TDM program coordinator, who shall be responsible for informing winery employees of the winery's trip reduction and incentive programs, monitoring participation in the programs by winery employees and guests, evaluating opportunities to revise and enhance the winery's trip reduction programs, and reporting trip reduction program data to the County upon request; - Implementation of an on-site daily lunch service for winery employees, utilizing catered services or with employee meals prepared on-site in the commercial kitchen: - An employee carpool promotional program consisting of cash incentives to employees who choose to carpool to the winery; - Bicycle racks for storage of a minimum of 10 bicycles, plus on-site employee showers for staff members opting to bicycle to work; and - Provision of shuttle services from and to the winery from an appropriately designated off-site location (such as a hotel where winery visitors may be staying, or a park and ride lot), for guests attending 24-person or larger events on-site, to decrease the demand for on-site parking, decrease vehicle trips to the winery, and decrease vehicle miles traveled.
+Designation of a TDM program coordinator, who shall be responsible for informing winery employees of the winery's trip reduction and incentive programs, monitoring participation in the programs by winery employees and guests, evaluating opportunities to revise and enhance the winery's trip reduction programs, and reporting trip reduction program data to the County by January 31 of each calendar year or more frequently upon request by the County;

+- Implementation of an on-site daily lunch service for winery employees, utilizing catered services or with employee meals prepared onsite in the commercial kitchen; - An employee carpool promotional program consisting of cash incentives to employees who choose to carpool to the winery; - Bicycle racks for storage of a minimum of 10 bicycles, plus on-site employee showers for staff members opting to bicycle to work; and - Provision of shuttle services from and to the winery from an appropriately designated off-site location (such as a hotel where winery visitors may be staying, or a park and ride lot), for guests attending 24-person or larger tours & tastings or marketing events on-site, to decrease the demand for on-site parking, decrease vehicle trips to the winery, and decrease vehicle miles traveled.